 What is Distance (Local Ranking)?

-Distance in local ranking is one of Google's three core local search factors — measuring the physical proximity between the searcher's location and a business, with closer businesses receiving a ranking advantage for location-based queries.
+Distance in local ranking is one of Google's three core local search factors.
+Measuring the physical proximity between the searcher's location and a.

 What is Distance in Local Ranking?

-Distance is Google’s measure of how far a business is from the searcher — or from the location specified in the query — and it’s one of three factors (alongside relevance and prominence) that determine local search rankings.
+Distance is Google’s measure of how far a business is from the searcher.
+Or from the location specified in the query.
+And it’s one of three factors (alongside relevance and prominence) that determine local search rankings.

 When someone searches “coffee shop near me,” Google uses their device location to calculate distance to every nearby coffee shop.
 The Google Vicinity Update in 2021 significantly increased the weight of distance, making proximity even more dominant for implicit local queries.